joseph-yiu/EW2024_CMSIS-Toolbox/README.md

 ## Disclaimers

-- CoreMark and CoreMark-Pro are benchmarks from SPEC Embedded Group (formerly EEMBC) and are not properties of Arm.
+- CoreMark and CoreMark-Pro are benchmarks from SPEC® Embedded Group (formerly EEMBC®) and are not properties of Arm.
 - The compilation options for CoreMark and CoreMark-Pro used in these examples have not been tested for best performance.